artefactual/atom-docs/user-manual/add-edit-content/terms.rst

    see: :ref:`link-two-authority-records`.

-These default terms and their relationships to each other can be edited and managed in the Actor Relation Type taxonomy, and new terms can be added as well.
+These default terms and their relationships to each other can be edited and managed in the Actor Relation Type :term:`taxonomy`, and new terms can be added as well.
 Below is an overview of the default terms included and their relationships, and instructions on how to add new converse relationships.

 Default Actor relation type terms in AtoM